uaineteine/duck_db_template/readme.md

 This feature helps ensure that your database configuration hasn't been tampered with between sessions.

+### VIEWS FROM TEMPLATE
+* Setup of views can be made from the `views.csv` list.
+Update this to create new views in the DB on launch.

 ### WHAT IT WILL NOT DO

 Function without the default tables made in the `def_tables.csv`.
 Please only append to this or use a 2nd csv.